 In all my courses, including this new one, we observe a strict no-laptop / no-tablet / no-phone policy; in other words, the students and lecturers are not allowed to use electronic devices during class.
-Please note that the motivation for this rule is not to discipline the students or to make it harder for you in any way - on the contrary.
-Using laptops for note-taking during class has, according to the latest studies in neuroscience and pedagogics, very high cognitive costs; it is a constant distraction for your brain, which is unable to focus on the lecture itself fully.
+Please note that the motivation for this rule is not to discipline the students or to make it harder for you in any way-on the contrary.
+Research has shown that using laptops for note-taking during class has very high cognitive costs; it is a constant distraction for your brain, which makes you unable to focus on the lecture itself fully.
 This 'no electronic devices' policy has been tested at many renowned universities abroad, and the results are extremely positive.
 I encourage you to just listen to the lectures, pose questions whenever something is unclear or worth further elaboration, actively engage in the in-class debates, and just make a short note on paper when you feel it is something you would like to follow up on at home.